jjsanchezb/automations-assistant/Readme.md

 #### **2\.
 The AI Assistant Workflow Builder**

 To create workflows, users interact with an AI Assistant.
 This assistant takes a high-level goal (like the user command above) and translates it into the platform's structured JSON workflow format.
-It intelligently selects from the library of available actions (like the AI Call action, Gitea actions, Planka actions, etc.) to construct the final blueprint.
+It intelligently selects from the library of available actions (like the AI Call action, Gitea actions, Focalboard actions, etc.) to construct the final blueprint.

 #### **3\.
 The Deployment Pipeline (Simulated via Django Command)**